 - Hot water for our shower only operated twice a day; 6:00-8:00am and 6:00-8:00pm.
 We had arrived at 9:30pm.
 In fact, it was difficult to get water out of the shower, due to the fact that it had four knobs, not including the two attached to the water heater!
 One knob was easily eliminated, so I just had to work out the combination of the other three that would give me running water.

 - The room had two single beds.
 I have been too tall to fit in a single bed since I was about 12 years old.
 The bed didn’t have an actual foot on it, but it had a bit of wood that sat flush with the mattress.
-We have a king-size bed back in Singapore and my feet still stick out.
-This one resulted in my shins or calves flexing over the corner.
-Not comfortable at all.
+We have a super king-size bed back in Singapore and my feet still stick out.
+This one resulted in my shins or calves flexing over the corner of the wood, not comfortable at all.

 Strange.
 I waited long enough to come to the conclusion that there wasn’t any hot water, plus the time it took to have a cold shower.
-She then said, “You didn’t need to have a shower, anyway, we’re sleeping in different beds.”, yet she still can’t understand why I was in a bad mood that night.
-I got onto my mattress on the floor, tried to sleep, but couldn’t.
-I was too pissed off and everything hurt.
-Plus, Madurai is a dry state, so I couldn’t numb the pain with beer.
+She then said, “You didn’t need to have a shower, anyway, we’re sleeping in different beds,” yet she still can’t understand why I was in a bad mood that night.
+I got onto my mattress on the floor and tried to sleep, but couldn’t.
+I was too pissed off and everything hurt, plus Madurai is a dry state so I couldn’t numb the pain with beer.

 Indian TV and Movies

 Television shows and movies in many different countries tend to have a recurring theme, for example: